Skip to contents

 Note

-Documentation for GDALRaster-class and several wrapper functions borrows from the GDAL API documentation, (c) 1998-2024, Frank Warmerdam, Even Rouault, and others, MIT license.
+Documentation for the API bindings borrows heavily from the GDAL documentation, (c) 1998-2025, Frank Warmerdam, Even Rouault, and others, MIT license.

 system.file() is used in the examples to access the sample datasets.
 This enables the code to run regardless of where R is installed.
 Users will normally give file names as a regular full path or relative to the current working directory.